rutgerfrans/work-log/README.md

   - add a logout button
 - Create local server to run this app on.
 - Add config file wiht constants etc.
+- Add misc to invoice (i.e. subscriptions and openai balance).

 ## License